openforis/sepal-doc/docs/source/cli/ofgt.rst

 1. Prints the average, RMSE and bias on screen.
 2. Saves original value, estimate and difference in an output file.
 If id or x and y are given, they are printed out as well.
-3. If the id is indicated in the command line, the id’s of 10 nearest neighbours are printed into the output file.
+3. If the id is indicated in the command line, the id’s of 10 nearest neighbors are printed into the output file.

 EXAMPLE
 #######